rishabh404-ai/QnAapi/README.md

 # QnAapi with Heroku Web Hosting
 Heroku Web hosting of this API link is given at the bottom of the Readme file.

+You can directly view the API from heroku link attached at bottom.

 Structure of a question:
 Every question in have these fields → Text (ex: “What is Java?”)